SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-1.md

 ### Optional: Test your new basic application

-Also the project does not yet has a data source and a UI, you can already test it.
+Also, the project does not yet have a data source and a UI, you can already test it.

-1. Start the project either from "Run Configurations" on the left panel or from the small icon on the top right.
-It will take some seconds to start it.
+1. Start the project by clicking "Run Configurations" on the left panel or the small icon at the top right.
+It will take a few seconds to start.

     ![](images_lobby/044_bas_run_test.png)

 2. Once started, a new browser window opens.
-You can check service details and metadata.
+Optionally, check service details and metadata.

     Click the "view in table" icon in "Services".

     ![](images_lobby/045_bas_test_view_as_table.png)